biancaradulescu28/DevOps-React-Flask-PostgreSQL/README.md

 ## Storage Configuration
 **HostPath**
 * StorageClass
 This SC uses the HostPath CSI driver which provides storage on a node.
 It has immediate volume binding which indicated that PVCs will have volumes bound and allocated immediately on creation.
-The Volumes are created dynamically and when a PV from this StorageClass is deleted, the associated.
+The Volumes are created dynamically and when a PV from this StorageClass is deleted, the associated storage on the node is deleted.

 * PersistentVolumeClaim
 This PVC uses the hostpath StorageClass to create a storage request of 1GiB, with read-write access, both read from and written to, but only by one node at a time.